 BUMC has the following recommendations for computer purchasing, which conform to the PC Standards recommended by the University.
-Once you have selected a recommended system, visit BU’s Sourcing site for information on how to purchase the computer.
+You should visit BU’s Sourcing site for information on how to purchase the computer as well as full tech specs.

 When purchasing, please have your new computer and all software delivered to our Service Desk, 801 Massachusetts Ave.
 Ste 485, Boston, MA 02118.
 Please submit a request online to have your computer set up.